-Before your child can start eating on their own, they’ll have to learn how to use a spoon, fork, knife, and cup.
+Helping your child learn to use a spoon, fork, knife, and cup

-A child who is learning to feed themself starts by using their fingers to pick up food and bring it to their mouth.
-As they develop their coordination and fine motor skills, they’ll learn to drink from a cup and eat with a spoon.
+As your child develops their coordination and fine motor skills, they’ll learn to drink from a cup and eat with a spoon.
 Later, they’ll learn how to use a fork, and eventually they’ll be able to use a knife as well.
+Find out how to support your child’s development.

-If your child is less than 1 year old, see our fact sheet on Learning to eat and drink independently (in French).
+If your child is less than a year old, see our fact sheet on learning to eat and drink independently (link in French).

-To successfully drink from a cup and use utensils, a child needs to be able to pick these objects up and hold them securely.
+To drink from a cup and use utensils, your little one needs to be able to pick these objects up and hold them securely.
 Next, they need to learn how to properly handle them so they can use them to eat and drink.

-To be able to eat and drink like a grown-up, a child must develop the following skills:
+To be able to eat and drink like a grown-up, your child must learn to do the following:

-- Control their movements while using a fork or spoon or drinking from a cup (to avoid making a mess)
+- Control their movements while using a fork or spoon or drinking from a cup so they don’t make a mess

-- Know how much food to pick up with their fork or spoon (so that it will fit in their mouth)
+- Estimate how much food to pick up with their fork or spoon so that they don’t drop any and they can eat it in one bite

-Even if they make a mess when eating or drinking alone, it’s important to let your child practise so they can develop the skills they need.
+Even if they make a mess when eating or drinking by themself, let your child practise so they can develop the skills they need.
 Through trial and error, they’ll gradually learn how to use utensils and drink from a cup properly.

 At what age should a child be able to drink on their own?